mrabhishek29/mrabhishek29/README.md

 Hi I am Abhishek Sharma 👋

 - 🔭 I’m currently working at E2Open as a Associate Software Engineer.
-- 🌱 I’m currently learning and working on java and PostgreSQL language.
+- 🌱 I’m currently learning and working on java and SQL language.
-- 👯 I’m looking to collaborate with E2Open as a full time Engineer.
 - 💬 Ask me about my experience.
 - 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/abhishek-sharma-b757621a4/),